d1618033/python-redfish-utility/docs/slate/source/includes/_errors.md

 74	| JSON decoder error.
 75	| Security state error.
 76	| iLO RESTful API BLOB override error.
+77	| Error occurred during the blob operation after maximum retries.
 80	| Resource allocation errors.
+83	| The requested path is unavailable.
 100	| BIOS provider is unregistered.
 Please refer to the documentation for details on this issue.
 101	| Failed to download component.
 102	| Update service busy.